Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

-# Github Flavored Markdown to WordPress specialized translator - Design
+# Markdown to HTML Translator - Design

 This document presents the design of the translator of Markdown documents into HTML WordPress content.